hdadvisors/chesterfield-market-analysis/docs/part-1a-2.md

 </tbody>
 </table>

-This $363 available for housing is far below than the required monthly payment to afford the median-priced single-family home (\$1,488, from HAI section above) and the market rent for apartments with three or more bedrooms (\$1,463, via CoStar^[Current as of March 31, 2022.]) in Chesterfield County.
+This $363 available for housing is far below than the required monthly payment to afford the median-priced single-family home (\$1,717, from HAI section above) and the market rent for apartments with three or more bedrooms (\$1,759, via CoStar^[Current as of September, 5 2022.]) in Chesterfield County.

 For additional examples, we can estimate residual income for some of the county's most common household types and incomes^[Based on 2016-2020 American Community Survey 5-year estimates, regional mean annual wages, Social Security benefit data, and Chesterfield County wage data.]: